all articles

 • Number two the above formula has the potential to work if we consider cyborgs for example.
 Machines, ready to serve, work every day with the same attitude with no crashes, no jitters, no illness, etc. simply perfect workforce in other words.
 Sadly, we are humans :/ and we screw up all the time.
 It doesn’t work the same way with us.

 • Number three The timeframes of output delivery have a lot of influence on productivity.
 Delivering a website design in a month might be okay, but delivering it in a week is much better, right?
-But the difficult part is actually deciding how much time is right for a certain project.
+But the difficult part is deciding how much time is right for a certain project.
 How do you calculate that time?

 All of this technically means that you might have the most productive team in the world, or the worst possible productivity in your workplace (but still be profitable!) and never be able to tell.
 So how do you fix that?